Hkp102004/Hkp102004/README.md

 ---

+## 🛠 Tech I Use
+- C# / Unity
+- React.js
+- JavaScript
+- HTML / CSS

+---

 ## ⚡ Fun Fact
 I fix one bug and unlock two new ones.
 Character development is real.
+If something breaks, it was probably intentional.or maybe not

 <!--
 **Hkp102004/Hkp102004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.